davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 ## Do not capture services injected into the controllers on background threads

-## Avoding writing to the response body after middleware pipeline executes
+## Avoid writing to the response body after middleware pipeline executes